alphagov/verify-local-patterns/CONTRIBUTING.md

 You can contact us via email if you have our emails, or via the Verify Local Slack if you are part of that.

+## Suggesting features

+Please raise feature requests as issues before contributing any code.

+This ensures they are discussed properly before any time is spent on them.

 ## Raising bugs

 When raising bugs please explain the issue in good detail and if neccesary, provide a guide to how to replicate it.